upul/Aurora/README.md

 Tough Aurora in a minimal deep learning system, it is quite capable of building MLPs for real-world datasets such as MINST and CIFAR-10.

-### Limitations
+### Future Work

-The current version comes with following limitations.
-We will be addressing those limitations in upcoming releases.
+Following features will be added in upcoming releases.

+* Dropout and Batch-norm.
 * Convolutional operators.
 * cuDNN support.
 * Model checkpointing.